sgno28/GameResult/README.md

 This code simplifies process of formatting the game result data in the case where passport nfts show as null

+# Pre requisistes
+ You need to have the pandas module and prettytable modules and python installed first.
+ You can do this in the cmd using pip: copy and paste into cmd: python -m pip install -U prettytable copy and paste into cmd: python -m pip install -U pandas

 # Constraints
  only works so far for csv's already put in rank order Only formatts for wolfgame and mfers